Learn the fundamentals of public safety dive rescue operations

 - Students diving in drysuits must submit proof of drysuit training with registration

-- Reading and properly completing Medical History Statement
+- Reading and properly completing the Medical History Statement